Pupil Premium & Recovery Premium Funding

 University of Birmingham School welcomes the Government's initiative of Pupil Premium funding.

-In the academic year 2016-17 we received £935 for each pupil entitled to FSM in the previous six years.
-We received £1900 for each LAC pupil or each child who has been adopted under the Adoption and Children Act 2002 and children who have left care under a Special Guardianship or Residence Order (post-LAC).
-We were in receipt of £300 per child of service personnel, specifically to support pupils’ social and emotional health.
+In the academic year 2022/23 we will receive £955 for each pupil entitled to FSM in the previous six years.
+We receive £2345 for each child in care or each child who has been adopted under the Adoption and Children Act 2002 and children who have left care under a Special Guardianship or Residence Order (post-LAC).
+We will receive £310 per child of service personnel, specifically to support pupils’ social and emotional health.

 This is a limited fund that we aim to use strategically to ensure our pupils who most need financial help receive targeted support that secures improved outcomes, and ultimately raising attainment, achievement and aspiration of all pupils who are eligible, regardless of prior attainment.